-Frustrated by what they see as the "damned-if-you-do, damned-if-you-don't" nature of traditional bumpers, some of these parents have turned to alternative products, such as mesh crib bumpers or crib slat pads, in an effort to find a safe solution, but are these products safe?
+Frustrated by what they see as the "damned-if-you-do, damned-if-you-don't" nature of traditional bumpers, some of these parents have turned to alternative products such as mesh crib bumpers or crib slat pads to find a safe solution, but are these products safe?

-On the surface, it stands to reason that alternative bumpers are a safer choice for your little one—and, indeed, they may be.
-However, it is important for parents to remember that few of these products have been independently tested, and no published data currently exists to suggest that they are any safer than traditional bumpers.
+On the surface, it stands to reason that alternative bumpers are a safer choice for your little one, and they may well be.
+But parents need to remember that few of these products have been independently tested, and no published data currently exists to suggest that they are any safer than traditional bumpers.
 Given the current lack of evidence supporting their safety claims and the substantiated, life-threatening risks associated with bumper use, parents should not rely on alternative bumpers to keep their children safe.

 Although specific products may have gained the admiration and even the recommendation of individual pediatricians and other "experts," the jury is still out on alternative crib bumpers.
 For its part, the AAP is happy to take the “better safe than sorry” approach, maintaining that all bumpers, including those specifically designed to prevent bumper-related death and injury, are best left out of the crib.

 With any luck, further research may reveal that alternative bumpers are indeed a safe choice, preventing infants from suffering minor injuries while safeguarding them from SIDS-related hazards.
-But until these benefits are proven, why take the chance?
+Until then, a bare crib is the best crib.